 On this page:

 When your claim has been dealt with, you'll get either a letter explaining why you do not qualify for tax credits, or an award notice.
-You'll also get information about your rights of appeal.

 The award notice tells you: